peishanh/Bagel-Protocol/protein_production.md

 + vortexer
 + P20 and tips
 + serological pipet and tips
++ Bunsen burner
++ striker

 ### Instructions

 1. Centrifuge growth cultures at 4,700 RPM for 10 minutes
-2. Peel the seals off and pour away supernatant from cell pellet
+2. Peel the seals off and pour the supernatant from the tube into a flask (does not need to be autoclaved)
 3. Weigh the pellet and record your pellet weight
 4. Make a batch of induction media (make enough for n+1)
 1. Add 1 mL induction medium to cell pellet in tube